| On Camps and Memory

 dignity and deleting without track any awareness of individuality

+and freedom.
 The camp was necessary for totalitarian society precisely the way

 it was.
 It was no sick minds’ fantasy but a tangible proof of the